Equipment Equipment — Can You Leave Pool Vacuum On All Night? Safe Operating Guide

 Timing and Programming

-For robotic cleaners, set the timer to run for 2-3 hours rather than all night.
-This provides thorough cleaning while preventing unnecessary wear.
-Most units like the Dolphin Premier have programmable cycles perfect for this purpose.
+For robotic cleaners, set the timer to run for 1–2 hours (the manufacturer-recommended cycle for most units) rather than all night.
+Once the cycle is complete, remove the unit from the pool, rinse the filter, and store it dry.
+This prevents premature wear from prolonged chemical exposure while still providing thorough cleaning.
+Most units like the Dolphin Nautilus CC Plus have programmable cycles perfect for this purpose.

 For suction and pressure-side cleaners, coordinate with your pool pump's timer schedule.
 Running during off-peak electricity hours (typically 10 PM to 6 AM) can save money on energy costs.